AshiAg13/AutoJudge/README.md

 ## Evaluation Metrics

+To assess the performance of the model, both classification and regression evaluation metrics were used.
+These metrics measure how close the predicted difficulty scores are to the ground-truth labels.

-  Classification
+### Classification Metric
-- Accuracy (computed during training)-0.48
+Accuracy: 0.48

-  Regression
+### Regression Metrics
-- Mean Absolute Error (MAE)-1.67
+Mean Absolute Error (MAE): 1.67

-- Root Mean Squared Error (RMSE)-2.02
+Root Mean Squared Error (RMSE): 2.02

 These metrics are used to evaluate how close the predicted difficulty score is to the ground-truth score.